Pope modifies engagements to avoid crowds gathering amid coronavirus outbreak

 They will be held without general public participation from inside the Vatican.

-The 83-year-old pope canceled a Lent retreat for the first time in his papacy, but the Vatican has said he is suffering only from a cold that is “without symptoms related to other pathologies”.
+The 83-year-old pope cancelled a Lent retreat for the first time in his papacy, but the Vatican has said he is suffering only from a cold that is “without symptoms related to other pathologies”.
+(Reporting by Philip Pullella; Editing by Alison Williams)